shaka-project/shaka-player-embedded/shaka/docs/tutorial_setup.md

 ### If you are using Swift...

-Go to 'ViewControoler.swift', and replaces its contents with the following code:
+Go to 'ViewController.swift', and replace its contents with the following code:

 ```swift
 import UIKit